joseorpa/automated_retis_collection/README.md

 # Automated RETIS Collection (ARC)

-A Python script for running RETIS network packet collection on OpenShift/Kubernetes worker nodes with advanced filtering capabilities.
+A Python script for running RETIS network packet collection on Kubernetes worker nodes with advanced filtering capabilities using a modern, Kubernetes-native approach.

 ## 🎯 Overview

-This tool automates the deployment and execution of RETIS (Real-time Traffic Inspection System) on Kubernetes worker nodes.
+This tool automates the deployment and execution of RETIS (Real-time Traffic Inspection System) on Kubernetes worker nodes using a **pure Kubernetes-native implementation**.
 It provides flexible node selection through name patterns and workload filtering, making it easy to target specific nodes for network analysis.
+The tool uses privileged debug pods and the Kubernetes API directly - **no OpenShift CLI tools required**.

 ## ✨ Features